 When you exercise, the endocrine system releases endorphins.
 These endorphins activate opioid sensors in the body.
-The opioid sensors, in return, alleviate symptoms of pain as well as increase a sense of well being and euphoria in the body.
+The opioid sensors, in return, alleviate symptoms of pain and increase a sense of well-being and euphoria in the body.

-Contrary to popular belief, research suggests that these endorphins don’t actually reach your brain.
-Instead they impact and deliver relief to other systems in your body.
-By means of helping the other systems in your body, these endorphins improve your body’s sense of well being as a whole.
+Contrary to popular belief, the research suggests that these endorphins don’t actually reach your brain.
+Instead, they impact and deliver relief to other systems in your body.
+By means of helping the other systems in your body, these endorphins improve your sense of well-being as a whole.
 This in turn can positively impact your mood and make you feel good.

 Endorphins might not make it to your brain, but other substances that are made during exercise do.
 One of these compounds is anandamide.
 Anandamide molecule is a naturally occurring molecule that is shown to alleviate symptoms of depression and boost mood.
 Research shows that there is a high level of anandamides present in the body after exercise.

 The physical act of contracting muscles has its own unique benefits too.
 When your muscles contract, they secrete compounds called myokines.
 These compounds have cognitive and mood-boosting effects.
 In addition to these effects, studies suggest that these compounds can protect our brains from stress-induced depression.
 Your contracting muscles are essentially secreting substances that affect different systems in the body, including the brain, much like your endocrine system does.

 A consistent exercise routine can help improve long-term emotional well-being.
 Fortunately, you might not have to wait too long before you notice the positive psychological effects induced by exercise.
 In some cases, exercise can relieve your stress and boost your mood just minutes into a workout.
 Other times you might notice a difference in mood in the middle of a workout or after it ends.